Mario Grigorov

 Mario Grigorov is a Bulgarian composer for film and television and a concert pianist.
 He performs on the piano and improvises in the styles of jazz, classical and world music.

-Mario Grigorov's father was a concert trumpeter and his mother a concert pianist.
+Mario Grigorov's father was a concert trumpeter, and his mother was a concert pianist.
 In 1968, the Sofia Conservatorium suspended its age requirement of seven years of age to allow a 5-year-old Grigorov to begin his classical studies.
-In 1969, Mario’s father took the opportunity to play in the Shah’s handpicked orchestra, and the family relocated for 6 years.
-Mario’s tutelage in classical piano continued, and he was exposed to the sounds of the new culture he found himself surrounded by.
-In 1976, again for Mr. Grigorov’s symphony career, the family relocated, this time to East Germany.
-While finishing out the 1970s with a classical regimen, Grigorov and family moved to Vienna where Mario studied under renowned 20th century composer Thomas Christian David at the Vienna Conservatorium.
-In the early 1980s Mario moved to Sydney, Australia where he took classes in electronic music and Jazz studies with Don Burrows.
+In 1969, Mario's father took the opportunity to play in the Shah's handpicked orchestra, and the family relocated for 6 years.
+Mario's tutelage in classical piano continued, and he was exposed to the sounds of the new culture he found himself surrounded by.

+In 1976, again for Mr. Grigorov's symphony career, the family relocated to East Germany.
+While finishing out the 1970s with a classical regimen, Grigorov and his family moved to Vienna, where Mario studied under renowned 20th-century composer Thomas Christian David at the Vienna Conservatorium.
+In the early 1980s, Mario moved to Sydney, Australia, where he took electronic music and Jazz studies classes with Don Burrows.
 He worked with many Australian rock groups.
-He has lived in Iran, Austria, Australia, Bulgaria, Germany and USA, now resides between Berlin and London.
+He has lived in Iran, Austria, Australia, Bulgaria, Germany, and the US, and now resides between Berlin and London.

 Career

+Personal Music

-Grigorov began composing for television, commercials and film in Sydney, Australia.
-In 1992, Miles Goodman, a film composer helped Mario relocate to the United States.
-Three days after Grigorov's move to Los Angeles an A&R executive from Warner Brothers Records, Bob James, heard him improvising in a music store and signed him to his first major-label recording contract.
-Grigorov then recorded his debut album Rhymes with Orange.
-Grigorov toured the album at Europe and North America supporting musicians such as Wynton Marsalis, Joshua Redman, Charlie Haden and Béla Fleck.
+Grigorov began composing for television, commercials, and film in Sydney, Australia.
+In 1992, Miles Goodman, a film composer, helped Mario relocate to the United States.
+Three days after Grigorov's move to Los Angeles, an A&R executive from Warner Bros.
+Records, Bob James, heard him improvising in a music store and signed him to his first major-label recording contract.
+Grigorov then recorded his debut album, Rhymes with Orange.
+Grigorov toured the album in Europe and North America, supporting musicians such as Wynton Marsalis, Joshua Redman, Charlie Haden, and Béla Fleck.

-His second album, Aria, a collaboration with Paul Schwartz, was released on 14 October 1997 by Astor Place Records.
+Astor Place Records released his second album, Aria, a collaboration with Paul Schwartz, on 14 October 1997.
 Aria was a darker crossover with funk along with operatic themes from Carmen, The Magic Flute, Madame Butterfly and Dido and Aeneas.
 The album reached No. 4 on Billboard’s Top Classical Crossover chart.